-The Social Security Disability process can be confusing and overwhelming.
-This article provides a helpful outline of the basic information you need to know.
+US Social Security Disability process can be confusing and overwhelming this article provides a helpful outline of the basic information you need to know on SSD.

 This October the Social Security Administration (SSA) announced some positive changes to the fast-track process for disability benefits.
 The fast-track, or Quick Disability Determination process, is used by the most severely disabled applicants.
 It requires less checking on the part of the SSA because of the obviousness of disabilities.

 The change focuses on identifying cases that should simply be approved for benefits without additional work by the SSA.
 In the past, medical reviews were required in every case, but this review is not always necessary.
 Now, medical reviews will only be required for cases that require fuller medical evaluation.